 Racing is my love and my life

-In 2004, Alex promoted the idea of Virgin Galactic to Richard Branson and the company was launched with Alex becoming the Chief Operating Officer and Chairman of the US Commercial Spaceflight industry from '05 to '07.
-Alex still aims to pilot the Virgin commercial spacecraft when it enters service.
+In 2004 Alex promoted the Virgin Galactic project to Richard Branson which was launched with Alex becoming the Chief Operating Officer and later Chairman of the US Commercial Spaceflight.

-In 2010 Alex formed the Virgin Racing Formula One team as one of the three new entrants to the series that year.
-The team succeeding in building the first fully computer generated Formula 1 car.
+In 2010 Alex formed the Virgin Racing Formula One team as one of the three new entrants to the series that year, Alex was the first CEO and Team Principal.